 Landscaping consisted of reusing existing topsoil stripped from the site, shaped sympathetically to blend with the new track and sown with grass seed.
 On completion of the pump track, all access routes to the site were made good and reinstated where necessary.

-The grand opening of the facility saw the Masters category BMX World Champion in attendance.
+The track's grand opening saw the Masters category BMX World Champion in attendance.
 The pump track is now well used by BMX riders from the local Stockport areas and further afield who come to enjoy this fantastic little pump track.